aiven/devportal/docs/tools/cli/mirrormaker.rst

 ..
 Warning::

-  Before creating a replication flow, an :ref:`integration <avn_service_integration_create>` needs to be created between the Aiven for Apache Kafka MirrorMaker2 service and the source and target Aiven for Apache Kafka services.
+  Before creating a replication flow, an :ref:`integration <avn_service_integration_create>` needs to be created between the Aiven for Apache Kafka MirrorMaker2 service and each of the source and the target services.

   E.g. An integration with alias ``kafka-target-alias`` between an Aiven for Apache Kafka service named ``kafka-target`` and an Aiven for Apache Kafka MirrorMaker2 named ``kafka-mm`` can be created with::